SnehalRaj/LogAnalyser/README.md

 Now you can click on to any of the buttons given in the dashboard to navigate the site.

 ### Disclaimer
  The logs are continously stored in a file named "log_simulator" inside the cloned repo.
-Remember to stop the logging process so that you don't run out of memory!
+Remember to stop the logging process by clicking the stop button in the home tab of the app so that you don't run out of memory!

 ### Features